ebonynaranja/hupia/README.md

 ---

-## **Why Hupia?
+## **Why hupia?
 A Deeper Dive**

 ### **The Name**
-- **Hupia**: In Taíno culture, the Hupias are spirits of the night, representing the unseen and the transformative.
+- **hupia**: In Taíno culture, the hupias are spirits of the night, representing the unseen and the transformative.
 They are guides between worlds, much like this browser bridges the gap between the terminal and the web.
 - **Connection to the Project**:
   - **Search**: The Hupia guide seekers through the unknown, just as this browser helps you find knowledge.
   - **Non-conformity**: The Hupia defy the ordinary, just as this browser challenges traditional browsing paradigms.
   - **Hybridity**: The Hupia exist between worlds, just as this browser blends text, images, videos, and AI.

 ### **The Journey**
-Hupia was born during late-night coding sessions, where ideas flow freely and boundaries are pushed.
+hupia was born during late-night coding sessions, where ideas flow freely and boundaries are pushed.
 It’s a project for those who work in the quiet hours, seeking to create something unique and meaningful.

 ---